In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 Sayonara Wild Hearts

-Sayonara Wild Hearts is as much a visual delight as it is an auditory one, chronicling the life of a brokenhearted young woman who gets transported to a dreamy world filled with divine heroes and villains.
+Sayonara Wild Hearts is as much a visual delight as it is an auditory one, chronicling the life of a brokenhearted young woman who gets transported to a dreamy world.

 Broken up into 23 levels, the game sees you guiding the woman through surrealistic landscapes as she collects hearts, avoids obstacles, and battles enemies.